radishface/Sponza/README.md

 The goal of the HDRP conversion was to modernize the project in key areas, making it compliant with modern rendering standards.

-This project project - among many others - was used extensively when testing Progressive CPU and GPU Lightmappers available in Unity.
+This project - among many others - was used extensively when testing the Progressive Lightmapper.
 ### Features
 - Full compatibility with Unity's High Definition Render Pipeline (HDRP)
 - PBR-compliant materials and textures